FA Cup final watched by 1.3m on BBC

 Last updated on .From the section Women's Football

-A peak audience of 1.3m watched Chelsea beat Arsenal in Sunday's delayed 2020-21 FA Cup final on BBC One.
+A peak audience of 1.3 million watched Chelsea beat Arsenal in Sunday's delayed 2020-21 FA Cup final on BBC One.

 There were a further 160,000 live-stream requests for the match, which Chelsea won 3-0.